Hussite Wars: Origins

-Disorder broke out in various parts of Bohemia, and drove many Catholic priests from their parishes.
-Almost from the beginning the Hussites divided into two main groups, though many minor divisions also arose among them.
-Shortly before his death Hus had accepted the doctrine of Utraquism preached during his absence by his adherents at Prague: the obligation of the faithful to receive communion in both kinds, bread and wine (sub utraque specie).
+Disorder broke out in various parts of Bohemia and drove many Catholic priests from their parishes.
+Almost from the beginning, the Hussites were divided into two main groups, though many minor divisions also arose among them.
+Shortly before his death, Hus had accepted the doctrine of Utraquism preached during his absence by his adherents at Prague: the obligation of the faithful to receive communion in both kinds, bread and wine (sub utraque specie).
 This doctrine became the watchword of the moderate Hussites known as the Utraquists or Calixtines, from the Latin calix (the chalice), in Czech Kališníci (from kalich).
-The more extreme Hussites became known as Taborites (Táborité), after the town of Tábor that became their centre; or Orphans (Sirotci), a name they adopted after the death of their leader and general Jan Žižka.
+The more extreme Hussites became known as Taborites (Táborité), after the town of Tábor, which became their centre; or Orphans (Sirotci), a name they adopted after the death of their leader and general Jan Žižka.

 Under the influence of Sigismund, Wenceslaus endeavoured to stem the Hussite movement.
 A number of Hussites led by Mikuláš of Hus left Prague.
 They held meetings in various parts of Bohemia, particularly at Sezimovo Ústí, near the spot where the town of Tábor was founded soon afterwards.
-At these meetings they violently denounced Sigismund, and the people everywhere prepared for war.
+At these meetings, they violently denounced Sigismund, and the people everywhere prepared for war.

 In spite of the departure of many prominent Hussites, the troubles at Prague continued.
-On 30 July 1419 a Hussite procession headed by the priest Jan Želivský attacked New Town Hall in Prague and threw the king's representatives, the burgomaster, and some town councillors from the windows into the street (the first "Defenestration of Prague"), where several were killed by the fall, after a rock was allegedly thrown from the town hall and hit Želivský.
+On 30 July 1419, a Hussite procession headed by the priest Jan Želivský attacked New Town Hall in Prague and threw the king's representatives, the burgomaster, and some town councillors from the windows into the street (the first "Defenestration of Prague"), where several were killed by the fall, after a rock was allegedly thrown from the town hall and hit Želivský.
 It has been suggested that Wenceslaus was so stunned by the defenestration that it caused his death on 16 August 1419.
 Alternatively, it is possible that he may have just died of natural causes.